-An ancient site located on a steep round hill on the bend of the Hilazon (snail) creek, south of Karmiel.
+An ancient site located on a steep round hill on the bend of the Hilazon (snail) brook, south of Karmiel.

-An ancient site located on a steep round hill in the bend of the Hilazon (snail) creek, south of Karmiel.
+An ancient site located on a steep round hill above the bend of the Hilazon (snail) brook, south of Karmiel.
 The remains are dated to the Iron age.

-The site is located on a high hill (altitude 261M) in the center of a loop of the Hilazon creek, south of Karmi'el .
+The site is located on a high hill (altitude 261M) in the center of a loop of the Hilazon brook, south of the city of Karmi'el.
 The valley around the steep hill is about 150M, more than 100M lower than the top of the hill.
 You can point on the purple points to navigate to the selected site within this web page or another page.

 On top of the hill are traces of ruins spread over an area of (roughly) 80M x 80M.
 There is a trace of a wall around the circumference.